is a freshwater lake model capable of predicting the vertical temperature structure and mixing conditions

 laws to compute fluxes of scalars in conditions of vanishing mean wind.

-5th Workshop on “Parameterization of Lakes in Numerical Weather Prediction and Climate Modelling” (LAKE 2017) will be held on 16-19 October 2017 in Berlin, Germany
+5th Workshop on “Parameterization of Lakes in Numerical Weather Prediction and Climate Modelling” (LAKE 2017) held on 16-19 October 2017 in Berlin, Germany

 4th Workshop on “Parameterization of Lakes in Numerical Weather Prediction and Climate Modelling” (LAKE 2015) was held on 07-09 May 2015, Évora, Portugal